minutebase/ember-can/README.md

 npm install --save-dev ember-can
 ```

+## Compatibility

+ember-can has been developed against beta/canary, so isn't compatible with the current 1.8 release.

 ## Abilities

 An ability class protects an individual model / resource which is available in the ability as `model`.